 Sweden works to contribute to increased capacity and reduced corruption in the Tanzanian public administration and enhanced capacity in civil society to demand accountability and increased awareness of human rights.

-The situation concerning Tanzanian democracy and human rights has gradually – although slowly – improved over the last five to ten years.
-The government has made efforts to increase the respect for women’s equal rights with men and the right of the child; however old traditions make improvements difficult.
-Yet, Tanzania has recently dropped significantly in press freedom index ratings and the right to information is still limited.
-Corruption is another key problem, standing in the way for Tanzania to achieve widespread social, democratic and economic development.
+After a slow but steady improvement for the past decade the situation concerning Tanzanian democracy and human rights has gradually weakened in recent years.
+Despite the government making efforts to increase the respect for women’s equal rights, the rights of people with albinism; old traditions make improvements difficult.
+Tanzania has for the past years dropped significantly in press freedom index ratings and new media and cybercrime legislations and stricter control of civil society organisations has limited the civic space.
+Despite the current government taking measures to curb corruption, corruption is still a key problem, standing in the way for Tanzania to achieve widespread social, democratic and economic development.

 In the Result Strategy adopted in 2013 by the Swedish government two specific results relates to democratic accountability and transparency, and increased awareness of human rights: